fraserclaire/SARS-CoV-2_evolutionaryAnalysis/README.md

 ## Claire Fraser - Master's Thesis Project

+### Manuscript: "ClaireFraser_MSMicrobiologyThesis2022.pdf"

+** Please see acknowledgements listed in Manuscript **

 Steps below describe process for one locality-variant scenario (B.1.1.7 in the State of Hawai'i).
 Additional scenarios included:
 - B.1.243 in Hawai'i
 - B.1.1.7 in LA County
 - B.1.243 in LA County

-* Modify below file names to access data for alternative scenarios. *
+_Modify below file names to access data for alternative scenarios._

 1. Sequence Selection
 	-Summary: "sequence_counts.csv"